"Dark Night of the Soul" Is Actually Your Hidden Superpower.

 Also remember: You choose how long you wallow/drown in your emotions.
 It's better to dig yourself out of the abyss sooner rather than later and do something about it to turn things around.
 Don't stay a "victim" for too long.
 Make the changes that your situation is forcing you to make, and take action one step at a time.
 Try to do things that bring you joy.
 Figure out who you are and what makes you happy.
 Put on your own oxygen mask, start filling up your cup, love yourself, receive, and keep taking baby steps forward.

 As my own antithesis now, I've never been happier, more fulfilled, or had more peace of mind.
-I even helped my family break a karmic generational cycle - luckily my mom was open-minded, willing to be vulnerable with me, and went with the flow - for which I'll be forever grateful.
-AND I'm actually grateful for the VP who basically caused my knee issues, otherwise I wouldn't have figured out how to heal them or discovered my life purpose, which is to help other people and animals heal.
+AND I'm actually grateful for the VP who caused my knee issues, otherwise I wouldn't have figured out how to heal them/others, or discovered my life purpose.
+If I ever see him again, I plan on thanking him.
+I've already forgiven him.

-There's a reason for everything - a divine gift in disguise.
+There's a reason for everything - a divine purpose/plan and gifts and blessings in disguise.
 Lessons are always revealed later when we look back in retrospect.

 Comments